- Fairdata Services in General

 2.2 Questions about using IDA and the data stored in IDA

 In IDA it is possible to store all kinds of research data: new research data, as well as published research data.
 IDA is meant for storing stable research data, which can be constructed and described as research datasets.
 The service is not optimized for data under heavy usage (e.g. computing disk data, data used in web applications).
 It is either not ideal to connect IDA directly to an instrument that constantly pushes data onto the disk.
 What is relevant is how IDA is used, not what kind of research data is being stored.
 However, IDA is not suitable for storing sensitive personal data or biometric identifiers.

 IDA is not suitable for storing sensitive data.
 After data is correctly anonymized it is suitable also for IDA.
 Read more on personal data and its anonymisation in Finnish Social Science Data Archive’s data management guidelines: http://www.fsd.uta.fi/aineistonhallinta/en/anonymisation-and-identifiers.html.
 Please note that there are special requirements for handling personal data in research.

 The most suitable user interface for you depends on your skills, needs and the computers you are using.
 The browser user interface at https://ida.fairdata.fi/ is easy to use and it doesn’t require installing new software.

-The command line tools can be used with Linux/Mac operating system.
+The command line tools can be used with Linux/Mac operating system an are suitable for transferring large files.
 Notice, that freezing files is not possible with command line tools: https://www.fairdata.fi/en/ida/user-guide/#command-line-tools

 The full user guide is available at https://www.fairdata.fi/en/ida/user-guide/.